First of four monuments honoring Confederate history removed in New Orleans

 Jefferson Davis statue

-Another statue scheduled for removal is that of Jefferson Davis.
-The monument honors the president of the Confederate States of America, who died in New Orleans in 1889.
+The Jefferson Davis monument honors the president of the Confederate States of America, who died in New Orleans in 1889.

-The 6-foot-tall bronze statue stands atop a roughly 12-foot tall column in a street also named after Davis.
+The 6-foot-tall bronze statue stands atop a roughly 12-foot tall column, on a street also named after Davis.

 In 2004, the words “slave owner” were painted on the base of the monument.